oVirt/ovirt-site/source/template/detailedhotplug.html.md

 #### CRUD

-No new operation will be added, an update will be done by using of existing storage procedures
+No new operation will be added, an update will be done by using of existing stored procedures

 #### User Experience